-- 349 Cooperative Study in Family and Consumer Sciences (1-8) A. Prerequisite: department approval.
+FCS 349 A-II Conperative Study: Family and Consumer Sciences (1-8).
+A. Prerequisite: department approval.
 Work under faculty and field supervisors in placements related to academic studies.
 One to eight hours credit per semester or summer.
-Total hours: eight, associate; sixteen, baccalaureate.
-A minimum of 80 hours work required for each academic credit. - 400 Ethics and Advocacy in Family and Consumer Sciences.
-(3) I, II.
-Prerequisites: CDF 132 and 12 additional hours in the department.
+Total hours, eight, associate; sixteen, baccalaureate.
+A minimum of 80 hours work required for each academic credit.

+FCS 400 Ethics and Advocacy in Family and Consumer Sciences.
+(3) 1, 11.
+Prerequisites CDF 132 and 12 additional hours in the department.
 History and principles of the profession of Family and Consumer Sciences.
-Course emphasizes the interdisciplinary nature of the field and its commitment to public policy activism to benefit individuals and families - 550 Family and Consumer Sciences Topics.
-(1-3) A. Selected topics in Family and Consumer Sciences.
+Course emphasizes the interdisciplinary nature of the field and its communent to public policy activism to benefit individuals and families.

+FCS 550 Family and Consumer Sciences Fopics, (1-3) A. Selected topics in Family and Consumer Sciences.
 May be retaken to a maximum of six hours provided topics vary.